CS 314 - Specification 7 - Anagrams

 Creating this smaller list of words from the dictionary (we can access the corresponding LetterInventories from our original map that is an instance variable) shall not alter the AnagramSolver's main dictionary.
 Once this smaller list of words is created you are ready to carry out the recursive backtracking method to find all anagrams of the given String.
 I recommend using the smaller list of words as your "choices" for the recursive step.

 You can also improve your efficiency by virtually shrinking the dictionary of possible words as your proceed deeper into the recursion.
-I don't not recommend trying to actually shrink the dictionary at each step.
+I don't recommend trying to actually shrink the dictionary at each step.
+By actually shrinking I mean create yet another data structure.

 Note that the returned List<List<String>> must have the following properties: